AFFIDAVIT OF SUPPORT HOUSEHOLD MEMBER

 • Beneficiary (sponsored immigrant(s)) dies.

-To count the income of any of these household members, the person must be at least 18 years old and, except for the intending immigrant, execute a the Contract – Form I-864A.
+To count the income of any of these household members, the person must be at least 18 years old and, except for the intending immigrant, execute a Contract – Form I-864A.

 The purpose of this contract is to assist the sponsored immigrant(s) and any other agency or entity to which the sponsor is financially obligated to reimburse because he or she has signed an affidavit of support to sponsor an immigrant.
 It is a legally-binding contract that can be signed by another household member of the sponsor (who is not a sponsored immigrant him- or herself), making his or her assets and income available to aid the immigrant for whom the sponsor has agreed to support.

-Form I-864A, Contract Between Sponsor and Household Member, can help make up the shortcomings if the primary sponsor’s income is not sufficient to meet the minimum financial requirements for sponsoring someone for a green card.
+Form I-864A, Contract Between Sponsor and Household Member, can help make up for the shortcomings if the primary sponsor’s income is not sufficient to meet the minimum financial requirements for sponsoring someone for a green card.

-Related form: I-864, AFFIDAVIT OF SUPPORT UNDER SECTION 213A OF THE INAWHO IS ELIGIBLE?
+Related form: I-864, AFFIDAVIT OF SUPPORT UNDER SECTION 213A OF THE INA WHO IS ELIGIBLE?

 It is not merely enough to share an address with someone to be considered a household member.
 For the purpose of filing the I-864A, USCIS imposes other criteria.
-A household member must be 18-years old or more, and belong to one of the following categories:
+A household member must be 18 years old or more, and belong to one of the following categories:

 • Must be the spouse or dependent of the sponsor as listed on the previous year’s tax return, but not necessarily living at the same address, or